 Incident Classification – the severity of each incident is classified based on the overall impact it had or is expected to have on the institution.

-Throughout the incident investigation and response process, the classification of an incident could be adjusted either up or down, depending on the context of the incident and emergence of new information.
+Throughout the incident investigation and response process, the classification of an incident could be adjusted, depending on the context of the incident and emergence of new information.